mstudiva/SCTLD-resistance-genomics/scripts/GATK_processing_README.txt

 # does not work with launcher_creator, consider breaking up script and running multiple jobs
 chmod +x *.sh
-sbatch --partition=longq7 -o genos2.o%j -e genos2.e%j genos2.sh # run sbatch command with all the other versions of your script
+sbatch --partition=longq7 -o genos2.o%j -e genos2.e%j --mail-type=ALL --mail-user=studivanms@gmail.com genos2.sh # run sbatch command with all the other versions of your script
 # some large files took several days to complete on KoKo

 # Some housekeeping